TateG63/Waterecommerce/ReadMe.md

-## E-commerce Website
-A complete e-commerce website with HTML, CSS and JAVASCRIPT ,also using PHP and MYSQLi during the process to maintain a database...!!!

-### Features of this Ecommerce Website

-- Responsive Navigation Bar with toggle effect
-- Responsive Carousel with Glidejs
-- Categories Section
-- New Arrival Products Section
-- Contact Section
-- Footer
-- Responsive PopUp
-- Product Page with Pagination and Sorting
-- Product Details Page with Image Zoom Effect
-- Cart Page
-- Responsive Login Page
-- Responsive SignUp Page

 ### Steps to follow
 1.)
 Download XAMPP Control panel on your system.
 Link -- https://www.apachefriends.org/ <br>
 2.)
 Start APACHE server and MySQL module form the XAMPP control panel.<br>